Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Lattice simulation

 \section{Lattice simulation}

-In a lattice simulation, we discretize space-time and think of it as a collection of $N^3$ points over a cubic lattice of comoving size $L$ and spacing $\Delta x=L/N$.
-We associate field values to these points and evolve them using the non-linear classical equations of motion.
+In our lattice simulation, we discretize space-time and think of it as a collection of $N^3$ points over a cubic lattice of comoving size $L$ and spacing $\Delta x=L/N$.
+We associate field values to these points and evolve them using the nonlinear classical equations of motion.

-When considering models like the one of \cref{eq:action}, where an abelian gauge field is coupled to an uncharged scalar, there are different ways of dealing with the discretization procedure.
+When considering models like the one of \cref{eq:action}, where an Abelian gauge field is coupled to an uncharged scalar, there are different ways of dealing with the discretization procedure.
 A first approach is to write a discretized action that enjoys a discretized version of the gauge symmetry through the use of \textit{link variables} \cite{Figueroa_2018,Cuissa_2019,Figueroa_2019,figueroa2021cosmolattice}.
-A second approach, that we follow in this work, is to discretize the system directly at the level of the equations of motion \cite{Deskins_2013,Adshead_2015,Adshead_2016,Adshead_2018,Braden_2010}.
-Following this approach, we derive the equations of motion in a given gauge and check a posteriori that the gauge constraint is satisfied during the evolution.
+A second approach, that we follow in this work, is to discretize the system directly at the level of the equations of motion\footnote{These two approaches are equivalent in the case of the axion-U(1) model considered in this work, as it was shown in \cite{2017nonab}.} \cite{Deskins_2013,Adshead_2015,Adshead_2016,Adshead_2018,Braden_2010,2020axiin,2020axiin2,2021axiin}.
+Following this approach, we derive the equations of motion in a given gauge and check \textit{a posteriori} that the gauge constraint is satisfied during the evolution.
 In the temporal gauge $A_0=0$, the Euler-Lagrange equations of motion for the axion-U(1) model of \cref{eq:action} are the following \cite{Anber_2010}: